A Timeline of Historical Events.

 - November 8: California voters narrowly approve the Burns-Porter Act, which authorized the State Water Project.

 - April 29: Sandberg's Summit Hotel on the Ridge Route burns down.

-- August 13: First Mass celebrated at new Our Lady of Perpetual Help Catholic Church in Newhall.
+- August 13: First Mass celebrated at new Our Lady of Perpetual Help Catholic Church (3rd building) in Newhall.
 Cardinal McIntyre attends.